 The Supreme Court Law Library originated with an 1867 Act of the Indiana legislature, which gave custody of the law books—then in the State Library—to the Supreme Court.
 Today, the Indiana Supreme Court Law Library is a special collection research library for the Court.

-As a courtesy, the library offers tools for the public to conduct their own research without going to the library in person:
+As a courtesy, the library offers a tool for the public to conduct their own research without going to the library in person:

 Complimentary remote access to the LexisNexis Digital Library